Firebrand Books: Founding and the Bereano era (1984–2000)

-Bereano has emphasized the importance of small independent presses in supporting and promoting "new ways of thinking," especially for readers marginalized by large publishing houses.
-Citing her experiences publishing the work of Audre Lorde, Bereano writes:The fact that [Lorde's] prose was published exclusively by small independently owned women’s presses was both a result of the major houses’ narrow perspective and the fact that Audre Lorde’s prose, particularly her myth-shattering essays, was instrumental in framing a changing reality for many women, primarily lesbian women (a readership long dismissed by the mainstream publishing world).After Bereano's retirement in 1994, Firebrand Books was sold, first to distributor LPC Group, and eventually to Karen Oosterhouse, who relocated the press from Ithaca to Ann Arbor, Michigan, in 2003.
-In a 2009 interview, Oosterhouse stated that, "perhaps there will come a day when there is no longer a need for a specifically lesbian and feminist press, but for now Firebrand is that press."
+Bereano has emphasised the importance of small independent presses in supporting "new ways of thinking," especially for readers marginalised by large publishing houses.
+Citing her experiences publishing Audre Lorde, she wrote:

+The fact that [Lorde's] prose was published exclusively by small independently owned women's presses was both a result of the major houses' narrow perspective and the fact that Audre Lorde's prose, particularly her myth-shattering essays, was instrumental in framing a changing reality for many women, primarily lesbian women (a readership long dismissed by the mainstream publishing world).